Cloud Security Programming for Practical Use (AWS, Python, Terraform)

-It is designed to allow you to learn programming languages for the cloud (Python, Terraform).
-You can create and apply simple but tedious repetitive tasks, when and how you deployed, and our company's policies that cannot be solved through a specific solution.
-In particular, we apply security architecture through Terraform, the most popular IaC (Infrastructure as Code) application, and create a super simple dashboard with Python!
+It is configured to allow you to learn programming languages (Python, Terraform) for the cloud.
+You can directly create and apply simple yet tedious repetitive tasks, track when and how you deployed, and implement your company's unique policies that specific solutions cannot address.
+Specifically, we will apply a security architecture using Terraform, the most popular IaC (Infrastructure as Code) application, and also proceed with creating an ultra-simple dashboard using Python!

 Introducing new features in Terraform 1.8